jdegand/default-onpush/README.md

 ## Directions

 In this challenge, we will explore the differences and impacts of using ChangeDetectionStrategy.Default versus ChangeDetectionStrategy.OnPush.
 To provide a clearer demonstration, I have added color enlightment to each component and each row in our application.
 However, in real-world scenarios, you will not have such visualization.
-This is where the Angular DevTool profiler comes to the rescue.
+This is where the [Angular DevTools profiler](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) comes to the rescue.

 ### Statement